CARM is here, register today

 Please refer to the CBSA website for more information.

 Financial security is only required for importers who wish to participate in the Release Prior to Payment (RPP) program.
-If you import goods occasionally or seasonally, you are able to enroll to the RPP program and post financial security to cover only those import periods.
+If you import goods occasionally or seasonally, you are able to enroll in the RPP program and post financial security to cover only those import periods.
 Speak to your financial security provider about options if you wish to obtain security for a specified time period.

 Alternatively, importers will be able to clear goods using CASH-Type (C-Type) entries which are completed and submitted in person at the Port of Entry (POE) of clearance for their commercial goods.